CurlyMoo/rules/README.md

 ### Preparing

 The first simple step to reduce the processing speed of a rule is to bring it back to its core tokens.
-When processing syntax, we are constantly processing if a part is a function, a variable, a operator, a number etc. That identification process is relatively slow so it's better to do it only once.
+When processing syntax, we are constantly processing if a part is a function, a variable, an operator, a number etc. That identification process is relatively slow so it's better to do it only once.

 ```ruby
 if 1 == 1 then $a = max(1, 2); end
 ```

 This rule contains some static tokens like `if`, `then`, `end`, `(`, `)`, `;`, `=`, `,` some factors like `1` and `2`, and some modular or dynamic tokens like `==`, `$a`, `max`.
 Factors are values we literally need to know about, just as the variable names.
 The `==` operator and `max` functions can be indexed by their operators and functions list position, the rest can simply be numbered.

 That leaves the variable tokens.
-These need to be stored as literally as they are defined.
+These need to be stored exactly as they are defined.

 First we number the static tokens
 1. TOPERATOR